Undalevein/EscapeSimulatorAutosplitter/README.md

 This autosplitter is meant to address this issue by not only giving accurate split times for comparison, but to also remove loading times to make running Escape Simulator more accesssible to players.

+### Implementation

+To implement the autosplitter (at the moment), you cannot do the conventional way of activating the autosplitter.
+Instead, you must follow these steps.

+1. Download the file `IndividualLevel-EscapeSimulator-AutoSplit.asl` and put somewhere in your computer.
+Copy the file location of that file onto your clipboard.
+2. Right click your Livesplit timer and select "Edit Layout..."
+3. Add a new component by clicking on the "+" button.
+Go to "Control" and add the "Scriptable Auto Splitter" component.
+4. Select the added component.
+There, you can paste your file location into the "Script Path" textbox.
+Otherwise, you can click on "Browse" to select that asl file.
+5. Toggle the options like you would normally with an Auto Splitter.
+6. Boot up the game and test it!

 ### Credit

 This is a continuation on Jonc4's autosplitter that was made in the beginning, with the last update being the Steampunk update.
 With his work, I was able to fix some of the features he made, so I am grateful for his efforts.